I wish, Would, and If Only in Conditionals

 I wish I were a better dancer.

-Expressing a wish for someone else’s behavior or actions:
+Expressing a wish for someone else’s behaviour or actions:

 I wish you wouldn’t interrupt me while I’m speaking.